Donkeys on Salt Cay

 Some businesses have restrictions on beachwear being permitted attire for entry, with notable inclusions being the main supermarkets.
 Security guards will generally refuse entry for women wearing bikinis or men without shirts.

 This isn’t the case with beach restaurants, which generally allow any beach attire.
-Note that some staff and other patrons may take offense at scanty clothing, and it frequently makes the rounds on social media every couple of weeks.
+Note that some staff and other patrons may take offense at scanty clothing, and photos and videos of scantily clad tourists occasionally make the rounds on social media.

 Most restaurants have a casual dress code, including the more expensive ones.
-No restaurant on Providenciales requires formal dress, such as a tie/suit for men or similar attire for women.
+No restaurant on Providenciales requires formal dress, such as a suit and tie for men or dresses and heels for women.

 Taxes